 * U.S. and China to restart trade talks - Bloomberg

-* Core inflation near Fed target; Central bank meet to start
+* Core inflation near Fed’s target; Fed meet to start

 By Amy Caren Daniel

-July 31 (Reuters) - U.S. stocks rose on Tuesday, led by industrial companies, after a report that the U.S. and China were trying to resume negotiations to defuse a trade war between world’s two largest economies.
+July 31 (Reuters) - U.S. stocks rose on Tuesday as technology stocks rebounded and a report said the United States and China were trying to restart negotiations to defuse a trade war between world’s two largest economies.

-Representatives of U.S. Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He are having private conversations as they look for ways to reengage in negotiations, Bloomberg reported, citing sources. (bloom.bg/2mZgU3V)
+Representatives of U.S. Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He are having private conversations as they look for ways to reengage in negotiations, Bloomberg reported, citing two people familiar with the effort. (bloom.bg/2mZgU3V)

-After a three-day slide, the technology sector rose 0.39 percent.
-Microsoft gained 0.7 percent and was the biggest boost to the S&P and the Nasdaq.
+The tech sector, which had led the equity market to record highs, was up 0.2 percent.
+Microsoft rose 0.5 percent and was the biggest boost to the S&P 500 and the Nasdaq.

-Advancing issues outnumbered decliners for a 2.09-to-1 ratio on the NYSE and a 1.72-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.78-to-1 ratio on the NYSE and a 1.41-to-1 ratio on the Nasdaq.

-The S&P index recorded 16 new 52-week highs and one new low, while the Nasdaq recorded 18 new highs and 59 new lows.
+The S&P index recorded nine new 52-week highs and one new low, while the Nasdaq recorded 13 new highs and 36 new lows.
 (Reporting by Amy Caren Daniel in Bengaluru; Editing by Shounak Dasgupta)